Brack-Wang/nextjs/README.md

 ## Updating method

-Change on the github and the website will be updated in minutes
+Changes on the github and the website will be updated in minutes

 ### 1. Update weekly information
 in `/app/page.tsx`